Posts

 Image

 One of the things I particularly like about Marie Kondo's approach is her insistence that you touch each of your possessions as you declutter.
-Many of us have well-organized homes and extensive storage solutions.
+Many of us have well-organized homes, with extensive storage solutions.
 Some are even carefully styled and color-coordinated.
-We might think, "Look how neat and tidy my home is.
+And so we think, "Look how neat and tidy my home is.
 Look how attractive my clothes closet/pantry/linen closet looks!
 I don't have a clutter problem!"
 But when confronted with the challenge of actually touching each and every thing we own, we balk.
 We panic.
 We feel overwhelmed with the impossibility of handling every item.
 Let yourself feel overwhelmed.
-Some studies show that the average American home contains 300,000 objects, from sofas to serving spoons.
+Some studies show that the average American home contains 300,000 objects, from serving spoons to staplers to sofas.
 That's 300,000 items to hold and evaluate.
-To decide: Do I need or want to keep and use this?
-If I'm not going to keep it, should I donate, sell, or discard it?
+To decide: Do I want or need to keep and use this?
+If not, should I donate, sell, or discard it?
 If I am going to keep it, is this the optimum place to store it?
-Is it
+Is it easy to a

 What Does It Mean to "Spark Joy"?